Gastrointestinal Cancer Services

 - Esophageal and biliary stents to treat tumor obstruction

 - Celiac ganglion nerve blocks to treat cancer pain

-In addition, the surgical oncologists at the CDDC, which is part of the UCI Health Chao Family Comprehensive Cancer Center, have extensive experience in the surgical management of patients with gastrointestinal malignancies.
+In addition, DHI surgical oncologists, who are also part of the UCI Health Chao Family Comprehensive Cancer Center, have extensive experience in the surgical management of patients with gastrointestinal malignancies.
 They are highly skilled in minimally invasive laparoscopic and ablative procedures, as well as robot-assisted surgical techniques, all of which are used whenever possible to reduce trauma to the patient and shorten recovery time.
 These include: